flare-foundation/docs/docs/dev/getting-started/setup/hardhat.md

 ```

 The last part is the address where the contract has been deployed.
-You can check the status of the contract by copy and pasting this address in the [Block Explorer](https://coston2-explorer.flare.network/).
+You can check the status of the contract by copying and pasting this address in the [Block Explorer](../../../user/block-explorers/index.md)